 Splinter Cell: Blacklist

-A: Things to do: Be Positive, always know that you can learn something new, even off someone that has much less experience than you.
+A: Things to do: Be Positive, always know that you can learn something new, even of someone that has much less experience than you.
 I learned so much cool stuff from people that have worked in the industry for only a month or two, it never matters where they come from.
-Always be on the look out for new methods and ways to do your job better.
-Be on the lookout for new software, new tools, and be on the look out for more knowledge on general art fundamentals.
+Always be on the lookout for new methods and ways to do your job better.
+Be on the lookout for new software, new tools, and be on the lookout for more knowledge on general art fundamentals.
 Basically get comfortable with trying new things and having the desire to learn new things.
 Learning is forever.

 “Don’t stick to your old ways too much, because technology and production styles will always change.
 Don’t get too comfortable, and always challenge yourself to improve your art skills and gain more technical knowledge.”